NEWS & EVENTS

 Attendance Details

-- The Climate Change Boot Camp supported efforts to build local adaptive capacity through socio-ecological change.
+• The Climate Change Immersion Camp supported efforts to build local adaptive capacity through socio-ecological change by involving over 30 event planners to co-develop the experience.

-- Throughout the camp, the minimum number of participants (“fellows”) on a given day was 33.
+• Throughout the camp, the minimum number of participants (event “fellows”) on a given day was 33.
 The maximum was 48.

 – anonymous quote from a graduate student in the post-event survey